determined-ai/determined/docs/release-notes/deprecate-custom-searchers.rst

 -  Custom Searchers: All custom searchers (including DeepSpeed Autotune) have been deprecated.
 This feature will be removed in a future release.
 We will maintain first-class support for a variety of preset searchers, which can be easily configured for any experiment.
-Please see :ref:`Search Methods <_search-methods>` for details.
+Please see :ref:`search-methods` for details.